-Massachusetts law prohibits all drivers from using cell phones and other mobile devices to text or email while behind the wheel.
-This rule applies even if a person is stopped in traffic, and it is a primary law, which means law enforcement can pull you over and cite you even if you haven’t committed another traffic violation.
+Massachusetts law prohibits all drivers from not just using cell phones and other mobile devices to text or email while behind the wheel; it also bans the use of cell phones by drivers entirely.
+This rule applies even if a person is stopped in traffic.
+It is a primary law, which means law enforcement can pull you over and cite you even if you haven’t committed another traffic violation.

 Drivers under age 18 face stricter provisions.
 All drivers younger than 18-years-old are banned from cell phone use—both talking and texting, even with hands-free technology.
 This is also a primary law.

-There are also some federal restrictions designed to reduce distracted driving crashes.
+There are also some federal restrictions designed to reduce distracted driving crashes that apply to Massachusetts drivers.
 Commercial vehicle drivers, public transit drivers, and drivers transporting hazardous materials are prohibited from talking or texting on handheld devices while behind the wheel.

 Penalties for Distracted Driving in Massachusetts

 Massachusetts’ Safe Driving Law took effect in 2010 and it established a series of distracted driving violations that are penalized by fees, license suspensions, and mandatory education based on the offense and the age of the driver.
-Examples of violations under the Safe Driving Law include but are not limited to:
+Examples of violations under the 2010 Massachusetts cell phone law include but are not limited to:

 - Unlawful Use of a Mobile Electronic Device by a Driver Under Age 18